Subject Access Request

 What is Subject Access?

-The Data Protection Act 1998 gives living individuals the right to request access to personal data held on them by organisations.
+Data protection legislation gives individuals the right to request access to personal data held on them by organisations.
 This is known as a Subject Access Request (SAR).

 What is Personal Data?